 Cantaloupes are rich in beta-carotene, which our bodies change into vitamin A. Vitamin A is needed to keep our eyes and skin healthy and our immune systems working efficiently.

-Vitamins A and C are antioxidants - substances that neutralize chemicals called free radicals, preventing them from damaging our DNA.
+Vitamins A and C are antioxidants.
+These are substances that neutralize chemicals called free radicals, preventing them from damaging our DNA.
 Free radicals are produced by chemical reactions in our body.
-A high concentration of free radicals in the body may contribute to the development of certain diseases.
+A high concentration of the chemicals in the body may contribute to the development of certain diseases.
 Some researchers theorize that free radicals also contribute to the aging process.